Michael Parenti

-Michael John Parenti (born September 30, 1933) is an American political scientist, academic historian and cultural critic who writes on scholarly and popular subjects.
-He has taught at universities and has also run for political office.
-Parenti is well known for his Marxist writings and lectures, and is an intellectual of the American Left.
+Michael John Parenti (September 30, 1933 – January 24, 2026) was an American political scientist, academic historian and cultural critic who wrote on scholarly and popular subjects.
+He taught at universities and also ran for political office.
+Parenti was well known for his Marxist writings and lectures, and was an intellectual of the American Left.

-In the 2000s, he became embroiled in controversy when he claimed that Serbia's war crimes in the former Yugoslavia had been exaggerated in the Western press in order to justify NATO military intervention followed by privatization of the Serbian economy.

-Education and personal life
+Education and early life

-Michael Parenti was raised by an Italian-American working-class family in the East Harlem neighborhood of New York City.
+Michael Parenti was born on September 30, 1933, to an Italian-American working-class family in the East Harlem neighborhood of New York City.
 After graduating from high school, Parenti worked for several years.
 Upon returning to school, he received a BA from the City College of New York.
 He was awarded a teaching fellowship at Brown University where he earned an MA in history in 1957.
 He completed his Ph.D. in political science at Yale University.
-In recent decades, he has made his home in Berkeley, California.
-He is the father of Christian Parenti, an academic, author and journalist.